nyc-crh/site/content/gallery/albany-evening-journal.md

 - Black people
 - women's activism
 - legislation
-- newspapers & the media
+- newspapers and the media
 - racist segregation
 questions:
 - How did Dr. Johnson mock Mrs. Cisco?
 How did his language perpetuate harm?
 Do you see racism, misogyny, and/or ableism here?
 How?